 Paul Stephens, MD Paul Stephens Jr., MD, is a board-certified attending cardiologist in the Cardiac Center at Children's Hospital of Philadelphia with special interest in exercise physiology.
-Areas of Expertise: Exercise physiology Locations: Specialty Care & Surgery Center, Bucks County; Specialty Care, Abington Phone: 215-590-4040 Education and Training Medical SchoolMD - Duke University School of Medicine, Durham, NC InternshipNorth Carolina Baptist Hospital, Winston-Salem, NC ResidencyMedical College of Georgia, Augusta, Ga.
+Areas of Expertise: Exercise physiology Locations: Specialty Care & Surgery Center, Bucks County; Specialty Care, Abington Patient Ratings: ★★★★★ ★★★★★ | Phone: 215-590-4040 Education and Training Medical SchoolMD - Duke University School of Medicine, Durham, NC InternshipNorth Carolina Baptist Hospital, Winston-Salem, NC ResidencyMedical College of Georgia, Augusta, Ga.
 FellowshipSt.
 Christopher's Hospital for Children, Philadelphia, PA Board CertificationAmerican Board of PediatricsAmerican Board of Pediatrics/Pediatric Cardiology Titles and Academic Titles Attending CardiologistAssociate Professor of Pediatrics, Perelman School of Medicine at the University of Pennsylvania Departments and Services Cardiac Center 22q and You CenterCardiovascular Exercise Physiology Laboratory Publications PapersLevin MD, Stephens P, Tanel RE, Vetter VL, Rhodes LA.
 Ventricular tachycardia in infants with structurally normal heart: a benign disorder.
 Cardiol Young.
 2010 Aug 20:1-7.
 [Epub ahead of print] Chin AJ, Stephens P, Goldmuntz E, Leonard MB.
 Serum Alkaline Phosphatase Reflects Post-Fontan Hemodynamics in Children.
 Pediatr Cardiol.
 2008 Aug 7.
 Gould DS, MontenegroLM, Gaynor JW, Lacy SP, Ittenbach R, Stephens P, Steven JM, Spray TL, Nicolson SC.
 A comparison of on-site and off-site patent ductus arteriosus ligation in premature infants.
 Pediatrics.
 2003 Dec;112(6 Pt 1):1298-301.
 PMID: 14654600 Kaltman JR, Ro PS, Stephens P, McBride MG, Cohen MI, Tanel RE, Vetter VL, Rhodes LA.
 Effects of beta-adrenergic antagonists on the QT measurements from exercise stress tests in pediatric patients with long QT syndrome.
 Pediatr Cardiol.
 2003 Nov-Dec;24(6):553-8.
 Epub 2003 Sep 4.
 PMID: 12947504 Yang SG, Fogel MA, Stephens P Jr, Bellah RD, Weinberg PM.
 Noninvasive imaging of isolated persistent fifth aortic arch.
 Pediatr Cardiol.
 2003 Mar-Apr;24(2):179-81.
 Epub 2002 Feb 10.
 PMID: 12574973 Brothers JA, Stephens P, Gaynor JW, Lorber R, Vricella LA, Paridon SM.
 Anomalous aortic origin of a coronary artery with an interarterial course: should family screening be routine?
 J Am Coll Cardiol.
 2008 May 27;51(21):2062-4.
-PMID: 18498963 Patient Experience Ratings About the Patient Experience Rating System The Patient Experience Rating is an average of all responses to the care provider related questions shown below from our nationally-recognized Press Ganey Patient Satisfaction Survey.
+PMID: 18498963 Patient Experience Ratings About the Patient Experience Rating System The Patient Experience Rating is an average of all responses to the care provider related questions shown above from our nationally-recognized Press Ganey Patient Satisfaction Survey.
 Patients that are treated in outpatient or hospital environments may receive different surveys, and the volume of responses will vary by question.
 Responses are measured on a scale of 1 to 5 with 5 being the best score.
+We are committed to true transparency.
+However, to ensure the comments are fair and correctly attributed, we review each one before posting to the website.
+We exclude entire comments that disclose patient's protected health information, are off-topic, or include other confidential or inappropriate content.
+Comments will appear on provider bios only if providers have a minimum number of comments.
+Comments are shared internally for education purposes to ensure that we are doing our very best for the patients and families for whom we are privileged to care.
 The comments are submitted by patients and families and reflect their views and opinions.
 The comments are not endorsed by and do not reflect the views of Children’s Hospital of Philadelphia.